 Also be sure to photograph the clothing and shoes you were wearing at the time of the accident, especially if they were wet or soiled, which can provide proof that a plaintiff fell in a liquid or other substance.
 Especially make note of any rips, tears or bloodstains present.

-Tips for Obtaining the Best Photographic Evidence Possible
+Tips for Obtaining Crucial Photographic Evidence in Slip and Fall Cases

 While your photos don’t have to be of professional quality, they will need to be clear enough for a court to accept them as reliable evidence.
 Some helpful hints for taking photos include: